cap1tulo/SportLife-SportComplex/README.md

 Course: Advanced Programming (GoLang)

-How to start the project: Open the terminal and run **go run main.go**.
+How to start the project:
+1. Run the appropriate IDEA (for example GoLand).
+2. From the terminal clone the project by command **git clone https://github.com/cap1tulo/SportLife-SportComplex**
+3. Run the project with command **go run main.go**

 Resources and Tools used in this project: pgAdmin (PostgreSQL), Postman, VS Code, HTML, CSS, JS, GOLANG, BOOTSTRAP.